HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/deploy-services.md

 ## Next Steps

 After deploying the IQ services, follow the [Validating the IQ backend deployment](validation.md) guide to confirm pods are healthy and services are operational.

+If you want to see IQ user interface inside DX portal right away, follow the [UI Enablement](../enable.md) guide.

 Then, optionally configure:
 - **[Preparing the database](prepare-database.md)** — Recommended for production for conversation/session persistence